Understanding the Jones Act

 Potential Damages You Can Recover in a Jones Act Claim

 If you fit the legal definition of a seaman (or woman), you may be eligible to seek damages for your injury under the Jones Act.
 Nevertheless, you must prove that your employer is wholly or partly to blame for your injuries in order to receive the right compensation.
-Whether you have been injured in offshore drilling, shrimping, offshore supply, and transport, fishing, or dredging, our experienced Jones Act lawyers can help you recover a wide range of damages, including:
+Whether you have been injured in offshore drilling, shrimping, offshore supply, and transport, fishing, or dredging, our experienced Jones Act lawyers can help you recover a wide range of damages, including:- Past, current, and future medical costs

 - Lost wages